stevejgordon/AspNetCoreDockerWorkshop/activities/10-ProductionDockerfile.md

 # Production Dockerfile

-For this activity, please ensure you have completed [Activity 9](9-InitialDockerfile.md) and have your solution open in Visual Studio 2017.
+For this activity, please ensure you have completed [Activity 9](9-InitialDockerfile.md).

 1. Edit the 'dockerfile' in VS Code or Notepad (or your text editor of choice) and add the following...